 Consider Color Blocking

-Color blocking is in.
-A warm color palette of sunny hues puts a retro spin on this modern style.
+An invitation suite with a sunny disposition.
+A warm color palette consisting of sunshine hues puts a retro spin on this mood-enhancing color block style.

 Mix Linen and Leather

-Linen and letter pressed invitations are all understated elegance, complete with torn edges that exude vintage romance.
+Make your invitations match the theme of your garden party wedding with a Jane Eyre-inspired design.
+Linen and letter-pressed invitations are understated elegance, complete with torn edges that exude vintage romance.

 Find Inspiration From the Outdoors

-A Pacific northwest wedding calls for a woodsy inspired invitation suite that comes alive with adventure and fun.
+A Pacific Northwest wedding calls for an outdoor-themed invitation suite that comes alive with adventure.
+We can't get enough of Tracy Subisak's quirky woodland-inspired illustrations.

 This colorful invitation suite is inspired by a Chinoiserie, the European interpretation of Chinese motifs.
 A teal and aqua color combination with hints of pinks illustrates cherry blossoms and bas relief birds.